nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-messaging-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-Adds a Portal App to test the remote messaging capabilities.
+This is a simple SPA that demonstrates the remote messaging capabilities of the _Mashroom Portal_.
 This App requires the _mashroom-messaging_ and _mashroom-websocket_ plugins to be installed.

 ## Usage